What is Atomic Research in UX?

 4. Turning atomic insights into UX strategies

-So this is good in theory, to really make use of the research we just conducted, we need to explore how (practically) these atomic insights are integrated into UX design and strategy.
+So this is good in theory, but to use the research effectively we need to explore how these atomic insights are practically integrated into UX design and strategy.

 Integrating atomic research into UX design and strategy